 - Deck shoes.
-We do go barefoot a lot, but while under sail, barefoot insouciance is a rapid road to stubbed or broken toes, or burned feet…the deck gets hot!.
-Deck shoes, specifically designed for sailing, with squeaky clean grippy soles (never worn ashore) are the way to go for protection and traction.
+We do go barefoot a lot, but while under sail, barefoot insouciance is a rapid road to stubbed or broken toes, or burned feet…the deck gets hot!
+Deck shoes, specifically designed for sailing, with squeaky clean grippy soles are the way to go for protection and traction.
 No shore shoes should be worn on board ever!
 Ladies and Drag Queens: sorry, that means no heels!

 - Water shoes (or an old pair of sneakers) for traversing the rocks, coral etc.

-- Snorkel gear and fins if you have them, if not, we can scrounge up an extra set or two.
+- Snorkel gear and fins if you have them, if not, we have odds and ends on board.